+'''

-let lens = let tasks = [for url in urls -> lengthAsync url]) Async.RunSynchronously(Async.Parallel tasks);;
+let lens =

+let tasks = [ for url in urls do yield lengthAsync url]

-async.cs
+Async.RunSynchronously(Async.Parallel tasks);;

+'''

+async.fs

 Why not async { ... lengthSync ... }?

 - The thread will block while waiting for synchronous call wc.DownloadString(...) - Better use wc.AsyncDownloadString(...) which is asynchronous - Will send a web request - Will release the calling thread - When a response arrives, it will continue computation (maybe on a different thread) - So can have many more active requests than there are threads - Very bad to have more than 500 threads - But 50,000 async concurrent requests is fine